Sorokin ruins Price’s return as Islanders blank Canadiens - TSN.ca

 NHL: Islanders 3, Canadiens 0

+If you look back at some of the earlier games, he probably should have another four,” he said.
+“We gave up by not defending the right way or making just a catastrophic mistake in the last minute of games that he had a shutout.”

+Being in Montreal, Mike Bossy’s hometown, getting a win seemed a fitting tribute for the prolific goal-scorer following his passing.

-After two scoreless periods, the Islanders threw a cold shower onto Habs fans by breaking the ice and ruining Price’s shutout.
+After two scoreless periods, the Islanders broke the ice which led to their victory.

+“It was a fitting place to be,” Josh Bailey said about being in Montreal.
+“We were certainly motivated to play well and try to get a win for him.”

 Corey Schueneman turned the puck over in the offensive zone, leading New York on the rush.
 Matt Barzal combined with Parise at 4:25 of the third period for New York’s first goal of the game.

-Note: Note to readers: CORRECTS shot total Price faced in para 2